Code of Ethics for the Principal Executive Officer and Senior Financial Officers

 Disclosures in Periodic Reports

-As a public company, Spectrum Brands is required to file various periodic reports with the Securities and Exchange Commission.
+As a public company, Spectrum Brands is required to file various periodic reports with the SEC.
 It is Spectrum Brands’ policy to make full, fair, accurate, timely and understandable disclosure in compliance with all applicable laws and regulations in all required periodic reports.

 Compliance with the Code of Ethics